JuampiHernandez/builder-score-mini-app/README.md

 # Mini App Builder Score

-A Farcaster Mini App that shows the Builder Score of all prfiles that interact with it.
+A Farcaster Mini App that shows the Builder Score of all profiles that interact with it.

 # Tech Used:
 - Built with MiniKit from OnchainKit.